-The antibody response to infections by these agents is primarily directed against lipopolysaccharide (LPS) and 1-2 outer-membrane proteins (OmpA and/or OmpB).
+The antibody response to infections by these agents is primarily directed against group-common (typhus group) lipopolysaccharide (LPS) and 1 outer-membrane protein (OmpB).
 The standard IFA and MIF methods detect antibody against the whole organism and remain the most commonly used diagnostic methods, not necessarily the best.

 For more information on specific Rickettsia species and associated products click here.